 Found a security threat?

 If you feel you have found a security vulnerability, learned about a new threat model, or want to report a security incident, please contact us immediately.
 We will keep all your data confidential.
 You can send us an email at email@example.com, or call us any time at +49 157 3432 5347.
 We will deal with your reported issue immediately.

 Our software runs in the Google Cloud, using the App Engine platform.
 This is a Platform-as-a-Service, which enables application developers to focus on creating their application, while Google takes care of provisioning and configuring servers, firewalls and routers, providing the database, running automated backups, logging, auditing, physical access security, and so on.

-App Engine uses Java 8, and Jetty as the application server.
-All static files are automatically hosted by the Google Content Delivery Network.
+App Engine uses Java 11, all static files are automatically hosted by the Google Content Delivery Network.

 Google is constantly auditing its services, and has approved to be: